-But it’s the part and parcel of life to move on.
-So how can you ensure that your employees leave with a smile, takeaway pleasant experiences, and recommend others to apply for a job at the organization?
+But it’s part and parcel of life to move on.
+So how can you ensure that your employees leave with a smile, pleasant takeaway experiences and recommend others to apply for a job at the organization?

 We have broken down the offboarding process for you that will help you offer your employees smoother and graceful exits.

 Simply put, it is the opposite of onboarding!
-It is the process of an employee making an exit from the current organization.
+It is the process of an employee exiting the current organization.
 It is the last stage in the employee lifecycle.
-Reasons could range from voluntary resignation to a lay off/termination.
+Reasons could range from voluntary resignation to a layoff/termination.
 The offboarding process begins once both parties, the employer and the employee, have made a final decision of parting ways.
 The process includes tasks like transferring the roles and responsibilities of the employee to others, collecting files and equipment, deactivating access to portals, clearing off paperwork, etc.

 Also, an organization grows through connections and networking.
 A pleasant offboarding experience will ultimately contribute to your organization’s employer brand.
 It’s one thing when a current employee talks highly of you on their social channel and another, probably more appealing, when an ex-employee advocates for you.

-Thus, establishing a healthy relationship with existing employees helps form a network that can help greatly for talent acquisition and your employer brand.
+Thus, establishing a healthy relationship with existing employees helps form a network that can greatly help talent acquisition and your employer brand.

 The exit of an employee involves more than throwing a farewell.
 For a graceful and smooth departure, follow these set of practices –

-While it is important to have a defined offboarding process in place, you might need to modify a few steps or the way you handle the process depending on the kind of exit the employee makes.
-For instance, matters related to layoffs will be handled differently than that of a resignation or a retirement.
-A case could simply be that the employee’s contract has been completed.
+While it is important to have a defined offboarding process in place, you might need to modify a few steps or handle the process depending on the kind of exit the employee makes.
+For instance, matters related to layoffs will be handled differently from resignation or retirement.
+A case could be that the employee’s contract has been completed.
 Nonetheless, make sure you end on a good note by celebrating their achievements and acknowledging their time with you.

 Note: You may offer to help the employee with a reference.

 Break the news to other team members in a dignified way such that the employee exiting can leave with respect.
 It also gives the appropriate time for others to prepare themselves to take up more tasks or to welcome a new member.
 This also prevents sudden falls in productivity or increased workload on the team.
 The most important communication would be with external clients (if any).
-They must be informed of any replacements, delays, etc.
+The employers must inform them of any replacements, delays, etc.

-Just like you make a checklist when going on a vacation, a checklist for all important documents and assets must be made so that nothing is missed out.
+Just like you make a checklist when going on a vacation, a list of all essential documents and assets must be made so that nothing is missed out.
 This checklist must have paperwork like NDAs, Tax Documents, LOR, etc. Another thing to cross-check is any outstanding reimbursements, bonuses, paid time off, or compensation of any kind.

-Whether it is a senior position employee or a junior, you must bid adieu in a respectful and celebratory manner.
-It doesn’t matter what your budget is, or whether you are holding it offline or online.
-It’s an expression of heartfelt appreciation and gratitude and must be delivered to achieve that along with best wishes for the employee’s future endeavors.
+Whether it is a senior position employee or a junior, you must bid farewell in a respectful and celebratory manner.
+It doesn’t matter what your budget is or whether you are holding it offline or online.
+It’s an expression of heartfelt appreciation and gratitude and must be delivered to achieve that, along with best wishes for the employee’s future endeavors.